hmhard/stand-with-gofa/README.md

 I can do things you cannot, you can do things I cannot; together we can do great things.
 ```
   > Mother teresa

+### If you can't help them by any means, please star this repo.